mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 	}

+In this case expression.Type.Name == "flickr.photos.search"

-Now if we take this part:
+Considering this part:
 where book.Id == 10 || (book.Id == 1 && book.Author == "Charlie")

 It will be translated like this